-Sponsors: In early 2008, the US-Asia Institute began partnering with J. Matthew Szymanski, a former congressional staffer teaching law part-time in China, to help host some of his top Chinese law students in Washington, D.C. each summer.
-The goal has been to introduce aspiring legal professionals from China to the rule of law system of the United States.
-A total of 24 students have now participated over six summer sessions, which USAI and Mr. Szymanski have jointly organized and sponsored.
+Sponsors: Since 2008, the US-Asia Institute has partnered with J. Matthew Szymanski, a former congressional staffer who lectures at Chinese law schools, to help host some of his top Chinese law students in Washington, D.C. for four weeks each summer.
+The goal has been to introduce aspiring legal professionals from China to the rule of law system in the United States.
+A total of 29 students have now participated over seven summer sessions, which USAI and Mr. Szymanski have jointly organized and sponsored.
 Past funding has come from USAI, Mr. Szymanski, and the participating students.
 Future donations to USAI for this program are most welcome.

 Program: During each four-week session in Washington, D.C., the Chinese students lodge near Capitol Hill for easy access to scheduled meetings and events.
 From breakfast to dinner, they are immersed in American legal and political life, visiting key institutions across Washington.
 They visit the Capitol, White House, and Supreme Court as well as federal agencies, law firms, law schools, and historic landmarks.
 They attend congressional and judicial proceedings and meet many key participants, including lawmakers and law enforcers, judges and prosecutors, law professors and private attorneys.
 On weekends, they explore the national capital area, visit other cities in the region, and interact with Americans in a wide range of social settings.
 See Photo Gallery here.

-Hosts: To date, 24 students have attended 609 scheduled events and met 732 American hosts, including 42 senators, 43 representatives, 372 congressional staff, 106 administration officials, 29 judges, 6 court staff, and 134 private sector participants.
+Hosts: During our seven programs to date, we have met over 800 U.S. hosts, including 37 presidentially-appointed judges, 87 elected congressional lawmakers, and more than 100 administration officials.
 See List of US Hosts here.
 Many hosts, including congressional leaders in both parties, have written letters of support.
 See Support Letters here.